The Document View Hierarchy

 PSPDFViewController.
 These cover the most common tasks while hiding the underlying complexity of documents and how they are visualized onscreen.
 For basic controls such as changing a page, these APIs might be all you need.
 However, if you want to have more fine-grained control,

 PSPDFDocumentViewController offers the full set of APIs and can be accessed via

 Pages vs. Spreads

 The most fundamental difference between the methods on

 PSPDFDocumentViewController is that the main view controller deals with pages and page indexes, whereas the document view controller deals with spreads and spread indexes.
 A spread is a collection of pages that are always viewed together.
 If you have the most basic layout — a layout with its spread mode set to single — every spread corresponds to a single page in the document, which means the number of spreads is equal to the number of pages.

 However, you can also have a double-page layout or a book layout.

 PSPDFDocumentViewLayout provides methods to convert between pages and spreads:

 pageRangeForSpreadAtIndex:.
 To make your code independent of the layout you use, use these methods for conversion, and in case you want to implement your own spreading algorithms, override these methods and make them do the proper conversion.
 Otherwise, your layout may not work correctly in all cases.

-Because a spread can have multiple pages, there is not always a single page presented to the user — imagine a book where the reader is not looking at a single page but at two pages at a time.
-Using methods like
+Because a spread can have multiple pages, there is not always a single page presented to the user — imagine a book where the reader is not looking at a single page but instead at two pages at a time.
+Using a method like

 -[PSPDFViewController pageIndex] doesn’t give you the full picture.
 While this is very convenient and works for many scenarios, keep in mind that the returned page might only be one of multiple pages.
 If you need to get the full picture, use